beachweak/RC2/README.md

   </a>
 </p>

+# This project is not actively maintained anymore!
+Check out [XCR](https://github.com/beachweak/XCR) for a better, more updated version.

 A simple web application designed for easy access to apps, clever helpful widgets, instant customisation and more.
 Your workflow; made simple.